 Dietary and Lifestyle Considerations

 To protect your dental health during your pregnancy and beyond, avoid sugary foods and drinks as well as cigarettes and other forms of tobacco.
 Just as eating a healthy and well-balanced diet is good for your overall health, it’s also good for your teeth and can provide you some of the greatest protection against gingivitis, periodontal disease and other dental diseases.
 Also, eat a diet rich in dairy to promote proper development of your baby’s teeth.

 It’s important to seek prompt treatment if you experience dental problems during your pregnancy.
 Schedule an appointment with your dentist if your gums become swollen or tender or if they’re red.
 You might need emergency dental treatment if any of your teeth become loose, if your gums bleed when you brush your teeth or if your gums begin to recede.
 These symptoms could indicate periodontal disease, which can cause significant health problems for you and your baby.

 Consequences of Poor Dental Hygiene During Pregnancy

 A mother’s poor oral health can serious birth defects and complications, including premature birth, low birth weight, cerebral palsy and developmental or mental difficulties.

-Safeguard your dental health and your baby’s health by scheduling an appointment with Las Vegas Sedation Dentistry, a full-service dental clinic providing high-quality general dentistry services to Las Vegas residents.
-Call us to schedule an appointment today.
+Safeguard your dental health and your baby’s health by scheduling an appointment with SD Sedation Dentistry, a full-service dental clinic providing high-quality general dentistry services to San Diego residents.
+Call (619) 320-1987 to schedule an appointment today.